 How Clark saves money on Valentine’s Day

-Clark gets his wife flowers from Costco 10 days before Valentine’s Day before prices spike and spends $16.99 on a dozen.
-Another great option is Aldi — you can get a single red rose for $1.08!
+Clark gets his wife flowers from Costco ten days before Valentine’s Day before prices spike.
+Another great option is Aldi — you can get a single red rose for an incredibly cheap price!
 Nurseries can cut flowers at good prices too.

 The Dollar Store is one of Clark’s favorite for seasonal items, and he says he only spends $28 in all for his wife and two daughters.
 And ditch the delivery — why not deliver the goods yourself?